-The Northern Powergrid Group's approach to environmental compliance is governed by its environmental policy and the policy of Environmental RESPECT (Responsibility, Efficiency, Stewardship, Performance, Evaluation, Communication and Training) implemented by MidAmerican.
+The Company's approach to environmental compliance is governed by its environmental policy and the policy of Environmental RESPECT (Responsibility, Efficiency, Stewardship, Performance, Evaluation, Communication and Training) implemented by MidAmerican.
 These policies and their subordinate operational control procedures and systems address compliance with legal and other key environmental requirements, pollution prevention and continual improvement and also promote environmental awareness and best practice amongst the Company's staff and contractors.

 The Company has operated a United Kingdom Accreditation Service scheme for environmental management since the late 1990s, certified to the environmental management systems standard ISO 14001:2004.
 It is subject to regular six-monthly assessment visits and a three-yearly certificate renewal assessment by an accredited external certification body in order to retain that status.

-The most recent visit was a six-monthly surveillance assessment carried out by Lloyd's Register Quality Assurance in October 2011.
-The assessment report drew management attention to some minor non-conformances to be addressed by agreed proposed actions.
-The report also noted good processes for identifying environmental aspects and legal requirements and taking them into account in the system.
+The most recent visit was a six-monthly surveillance assessment carried out by Lloyd's Register Quality Assurance in March 2013.
+The assessment report drew management attention to only two minor non-conformances to be addressed by agreed proposed actions.
+The report also noted that continual improvement was demonstrated in relation to the modified non-conformance management process and in relation to the key commitments contained in the Company's well-justified business plan that was prepared as part of the RIIO-ED1 price control review process.
+The assessment report also noted that depot management had improved in relation to housekeeping and a good culture of environmental awareness was apparent amongst the personnel interviewed during the assessment.
 There were no major non-conformances noted and continued certification was recommended and subsequently confirmed.